raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 without having to wait for a response to the first request message to confirm successful establishment of a DSO session.

-However, a client MUST NOT send unacknowledged DSO request messages until after a DSO Session has been mutually established.
+However, a client MUST NOT send DSO unidirectional messages until after a DSO Session has been mutually established.

 Similarly, a server MUST NOT send DSO request messages until it